spacotto/Born2beRoot/_md/debian_vs_rocky.md

 # Debian vs. Rocky
->[!CAUTION]
->Debian is highly recommended if you are new to system administration.

 **Debian** and **Rocky Linux** are free, open-source Linux distributions: complete operating systems that include the Linux kernel, system utilities, and thousands of pre-packaged software applications ready to install and use.

 ## Why Debian or Rocky?